Celebrating King’s Day

 My new book is a compilation of memories and stories of the wonderful years I spent in the city I called home for 4 years.

-Flying Solo.
-A Woman on the Wings of Life is available to buy on Amazon and Amazon Kindle.
+Still Flying Solo: Memories to be Treasured is available to buy on Amazon and Amazon Kindle.

 I hope that you enjoy my memories!